Skip to main content

 Monitor Logs

 For better reliability, consider using dedicated RPC providers instead of the default public endpoints.
-Free tiers are sufficient for testnet - paid plans are NOT required.
 Recommended providers:

 Troubleshooting